-On February 25, 2015, the Company reached an agreement in principle with the United States Department of Justice, Civil Division and the United States Attorney's Office for the Northern District of

-California, Civil Division (collectively, the "Civil Division") to pay \$2,600 to resolve certain claims that the Civil Division indicated it intended to bring against the Company.
-While the Company and the Civil Division have reached an agreement in principle to resolve this matter, there can be no assurance that the Company and the Civil Division will agree on the final documentation of the settlement.
+On February 25, 2015, the Company reached an agreement in principle with the United States Department of Justice, Civil Division and the United States Attorney's Office for the Northern District of California, Civil Division (collectively, the "Civil Division") to pay \$2,600 to resolve certain claims that the Civil Division indicated it intended to bring against the Company.
+That settlement was finalized on February 10, 2016.